Ask Slashdot: Should You Use Password Managers?

 ... now i just need to find your username!!

-Use firefox master password with mozilla sync (Score:2)
+Use firefox master password with mozilla sync (Score:4, Interesting)

 Yes.
 I recommend Firefox's password manager which can encrypt passwords stored in your browser with a master password.
 Then add to that Mozilla's sync feature to store an encrypted copy of your passwords on Mozilla's server.
 They are stored encrypted and cannot be recovered without the sync password and e-mail access.
 If you don't trust Mozilla's server, despite the passwords being encrypted, they provide the open source software so you can run your own server to sync your encrypted passwords to.